gladiator1k/gladiator1k/README.md

 gladiator1k is released under GPLv3+.

-For emulator users, don't worry: the license of the emulator itself does not extend to your software just because you run or compile it inside the emulator.
-This isn't special to gladiator1k but is a common concern.

-GPLv3 was chosen because the emulator is intended to be distributed with a number of tools and binaries, covered by GPL-compatible licenses.
+GPLv3 was chosen to be hacker-friendly, to match or1ksim, and because the emulator is intended to be distributed with a number of tools and binaries, covered by GPL-compatible licenses.
 Using GPL throughout the distribution keeps the licensing easy to explain and gives plenty of freedom in how the emulator and other tools are combined.
 GPLv3+ is also compatible with a number of other popular licenses used in the Java community.

+For emulator users, don't worry: the license of the emulator itself does not extend to your software just because you run or compile it inside the emulator.
+This isn't special to gladiator1k but it seems helpful to point out.

 See LICENSE for the official details.